Tuesday, July 25, 2023

 Table of save comparison (hasn't changed since the last time I wrote my houserules there)

 Third: All weapons take 1 hit on a hit.
 They have different critical ranges and do different damages on critical hits.
-But in HHs calculations, he doesn't take into account the fact that monsters were effectivelly using d6 damage dice, so when he compared his damage outputs vs the BX ones, the damage output is below the relative actual damage vs those monsters.
+But in HHs calculations, he doesn't take into account the fact that monsters were effectivelly using d6 hp per hit dice, so when he compared his damage outputs vs the BX ones, the damage output is below the relative actual damage vs those monsters.
 I reworked the table taking this into account, using an AC of plate (16) for calibration.
 Better criticals equal greater damage dice the better AC the opponent has, and I love how organically this system gives so much variables with so little machinery.

 "Roll to attack: If you hit, deal 1 hit.
 If you roll in your weapon's critical range, add your critical damage"